HR/Crypter/readme.md

 ```

 ### Run
-Uses gulp for a few things so if you have not already, then install gulp
+Uses gulp for a few things (so install gulp it globally if haven't already) and
-globally
+so to start the app simply run
 ```
 $ gulp
 ```